How To Make Money on Pinterest

 Tracie runs the blog Penny Pinchin Mom.
-Precision Pinning is her $25 ebook that will help you create a Pinterest strategy that works for your account.
+Precision Pinning is her $47 ebook that will help you create a Pinterest strategy that works for your account.

-HerPaperRoute's course shows you the exact system she used to scale her affiliate income from $0 to over $1,000 per month in six months using Pinterest.
+HerPaperRoute's course shows you a step-by-step system Chelsea used to scale her affiliate income from $0 to over $1,000 per month in six months using Pinterest.

 by Jeff Proctor

 Jeff is one of the guys that runs the blog Breaking One Percent.
 He uses Pinterest to help drive traffic to the blog which now generates over $10,000 per month.
 The course is a combination of video and text-based lessons and it teaches students how to explode their Pinterest Traffic.

 Making Sense of Affiliate Marketing ($197 online course)